-If a payment is one in a series of payments for less than 10 years, your choice whether to do a direct rollover will apply to all later payments in the series (unless you make a different choice for later payments).

-If your payments for the year are less than \$200 (not including payments from a designated Roth account in the Plan), the Plan is not required to allow you to do a direct rollover and is not required to withhold federal income taxes.
-However, you may do a 60-day rollover.
+- If a payment is one in a series of payments for less than 10 years, your choice whether to do a direct rollover will apply to all later payments in the series (unless you make a different choice for later payments). - If your payments for the year are less than \$200 (payments from designated Roth accounts and from accounts that are not designated Roth accounts are not aggregated for purposes of the \$200 limit), the Plan is not required to allow you to do a direct rollover and is not required to withhold federal income taxes.
+However, you may do a 60 day rollover. - Mandatory Cashout

-Unless you elect otherwise, a mandatory cashout of more than \$1,000 (not including payments from a designated Roth account in the Plan) will be directly rolled over to an IRA chosen by the Plan administrator or the payor.
-A mandatory cashout is a payment from a plan to a participant made before age 62 (or normal retirement age, if later) and without consent, where the participant's benefit does not exceed \$5,000 (not including any amounts held under the plan as a result of a prior rollover made to the plan).
+Not a Designated Roth Account: Unless you elect otherwise, a mandatory cashout of more than \$1,000 (not including payments from a designated Roth account in the Plan) will be directly rolled over to an IRA chosen by the Plan administrator.
+A mandatory cashout is a payment from a plan to a participant made before age 62 (or normal retirement age, if later) and without consent, where the participant's benefit does not exceed \$5,000 (\$7,000 for distributions on or after January 1, 2024, or other limit as defined by the Plan), including any amounts held under the Plan as a result of a rollover contribution, unless the Plan excludes rollover contributions.
+If your Plan administrator has engaged an auto portability provider for the Plan, your mandatory cashout (including cashouts of \$1,000 or less) may be transferred (unless you elect otherwise) to another retirement plan in which you are eligible.
+A separate notice will describe if you are eligible for auto portability and any associated fees.

+Designated Roth Account: Unless you elect otherwise, a mandatory cashout from the designated Roth account in the Plan of more than \$1,000 will be directly rolled over to a Roth IRA chosen by the Plan administrator.
+A mandatory cashout is a payment from a plan to a participant made before age 62 (or normal retirement age, if later) and without consent, where the participant's benefit does not exceed \$5,000 (\$7,000 for distributions on or after January 1, 2024, or other limit defined by the Plan), including any amounts held under the Plan as a result of a rollover contribution, unless the Plan excludes rollover contributions.
 You may have special rollover rights if you recently served in the U.S. Armed Forces.
 For more information on special rollover rights related to the U.S. Armed Forces, see IRS Publication 3, Armed Forces' Tax Guide.
 You also may have special rollover rights if you were affected by a federally declared disaster (or similar event), or if you received a distribution on account of a disaster.
 For more information on special rollover rights related to disaster relief, see the IRS website at www.irs.gov.